Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 - Perfect dish for new year’s day or anytime of the year

-- Vegan Friendly
+- Vegan and gluten free

-- Super Filling Dish
+- Super filling dish

-- Best vegetarian black eyed peas recipe ever!
+- Best black eyed peas recipe ever!

 🥘 Ingredients